 Cook was also scratched on Friday.

-To make room for Mullin and Cook, freshman John Doherty, who made his collegiate debut on Friday, and junior Bryon Paulazzo did not dress.
+room for Mullin and Cook, freshman John Doherty, who made his collegiate debut on Friday, and junior Bryon Paulazzo did not dress.